A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Introduction

-Rather than attempting to reduce variance of updates through pre-aggregation, we address the root cause: misaligned worker objectives.
-We introduce the Worker Label Alignment (WoLA) loss, a weighted loss function that aligns local training objectives.
-WoLA reweights point-wise errors for each worker to generate gradients as if all local datasets were drawn from the same label distribution.
-By steering honest gradients in a common direction, WoLA reduces variance and improves Byzantine resilience.
+Instead of reducing update variance via pre-aggregation, we tackle the root cause: misaligned worker objectives.
+We introduce the \textbf{Worker Label Alignment (WoLA)} loss, a weighted loss function that aligns local training objectives across workers.
+WoLA reweights point-wise errors to generate gradients as if all local datasets shared the same label distribution.
+By steering honest gradients toward a common direction, WoLA reduces variance and improves resilience against Byzantine attacks.

-WoLA is model-agnostic, requires no hyperparameter tuning, no server-side dataset, no knowledge of the number of Byzantine machines, and adds no computational cost.
-It is also straightforward to implement and can be combined with other robustness strategies.

-The only requirement is that a common training objective—represented by a probability distribution—is fixed and shared by the server once before training begins.
-For instance, this objective could be the global label distribution (i.e., the distribution obtained by merging all local datasets), derived either from prior knowledge or from local label distributions shared by the workers with the server.
-Using this information, the server estimates and broadcasts the global distribution.
-Despite the fact that Byzantine nodes can lie in their data distributions ahead of training, we show in this paper that their influence remains limited and that this approach still brings a significant gain in robustness compared to state-of-the-art approaches.

-Our contributions can be summarized as follows: \begin{itemize} \item We introduce WoLA, a weighted loss function designed to address label skewness in highly adversarial settings (Section \ref{WoLA}). \item We provide theoretical insights for the effectiveness of WoLA, with all proofs included in the appendix (Section \ref{Theoretical Arguments}) \item We empirically show that WoLA significantly outperforms state-of-the-art methods through extensive experiments involving various models, datasets, aggregators, and Byzantine attacks.
-Our code is publicly available\footnote{\url{https://anonymous.4open.science/r/WoLA-E4CB}} to ensure reproducibility (Section \ref{Empirical Results}). \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We introduce WoLA, a weighted loss function designed to address label skew in highly adversarial FL settings. \item We provide theoretical analysis supporting WoLA’s effectiveness, with proofs in the appendix. \item We empirically demonstrate that WoLA significantly outperforms state-of-the-art methods across multiple models, datasets, aggregators, and Byzantine attack scenarios. \end{itemize}

-The paper is organized as follows.
-Section \ref{Background Related Work} reviews the background and related work.
-Section \ref{Rationale for Worker Label Alignement Loss} introduces the motivation behind the WoLA.
-Section \ref{WoLA} formally defines the loss and explores its properties.
-Section \ref{Theoretical Arguments} presents theoretical justifications for its design.
-Section \ref{Experimental Setup} describes the experimental setup, and Section \ref{Empirical Results} presents the experimental results.
-Finally, Section \ref{Conclusion and Future Work} concludes the paper and outlines directions for future work.